Symmetry and short interval mean-squares

+It is worthwhile to remark that, while the symmetry integral has no length-inertia property, we have recently showed that such a feature holds also for the modified Selberg integral.
+Indeed, in [C-L2] by means of our version of a Gallagher's inequality we have proved that

+under the same hypotheses of Theorem 4.
+We underline that no Gallagher type inequality is used in the proof of Theorem 4, that is proved in elementary fashion.

-After a brief paragraph on some further notation and definitions, in \S2 we introduce the sporadic functions and discuss some properties on the arithmetic weights.
-The necessary Lemmata for Theorems 1 and 3 constitute the third section of the paper, whereas in $\S4$ one finds the proofs of Theorems 1, 3 and 4.
-The last section complements our study [C-L] regarding the case of the divisor function $d_k$.
+{\bf Plan of the paper.} In Sect.2 we introduce the {\it sporadic} functions and discuss some properties of the arithmetic weights.
+The necessary Lemmata for Theorems 1 and 3 constitute the third section of the paper, whereas Sect.4 contains the proofs of Theorems 1, 3, 4 and Corollaries 1, 2.
+The last section complements our study in [C-L] dealing with the case of the divisor function $d_k$.